cozeit/czMore/README.md

 });
 ```
 ### onLoad
-  This will be executed after loading each element, this event will bass in the index of the row that is just added
+  This will be executed after loading each element, this event will pass in the index of the row that is just added

 ```javascript
 $("#czContainer").czMore({